Egypt, IMF reach preliminary agreement for $3 billion loan

 By changing to a more “durably flexible exchange rate,” the bank said it would allow the international markets to “determine the value of the Egyptian pound against other foreign currencies.”

-The intervention and IMF loan are designed to offset rising Inflation, which passed 15% in September, and lighten the financial pressure on lower- and middle-income households.
+Egypt's monetary reforms and the IMF loan are designed to help offset rising inflation, which passed 15% in September, and lighten the financial pressure on lower- and middle-income households.

 Following the bank’s announcement, the Egyptian pound dropped in value against the U.S. dollar from around 19.75 pounds to a dollar to at least 22.50 pounds to a dollar, according to data provided by the National Bank of Egypt.